alexander-scott/Enhanced-Trigger-Box/README.md

 Trigger Follow:- This allows you to choose if you want your trigger box to stay positioned on a moving transform or the main camera.
 If you pick Follow Transform a field will appear to set which transform you want the trigger box to follow.
 Or if you pick Follow Main Camera the trigger box will stay positioned on wherever the main camera currently is.

 After Trigger:- This allows you to choose what happens to this gameobject after the trigger box has been triggered.
 Set Inactive will set this gameobject as inactive.
 Destroy trigger box will destroy this gameobject.
 Destroy parent will destroy this gameobject's parent.
 Do Nothing will mean the trigger box will stay active and continue to operate.
+ExecuteExitResponses allows you to set up additional responses to be executed after the object that entered the trigger box leaves it.

 Condition Time:- This lets you set an additional time requirement on top of the conditions.
 This is the total time that the conditions must be met for in seconds.